-Subject English Essentials (Applied) Subject Description English is a core subject in Year 10.
-The study of English is central for students in order to create confident communicators, imaginative thinkers and informed citizens.
+Subject English Essentials (Applied) Subject English is a core subject in Year 10.
+The study of English is central for students in order Description to create confident communicators, imaginative thinkers and informed citizens.
 In year 10 English Essentials, students engage with a variety of texts, including media and information texts, novels and film.
 In this subject, while still working toward the achievement standard, students will study with adjusted content and increased teacher support in order to demonstrate the Australian Curriculum English.
 The aim of this subject is to prepare students for English Essentials in years 11 and 12.
 The subject is suited to students who are interested in pathways beyond school that lead to vocational education or work.
-Assessment Overview Assessment is spoken, written or multimodal (a combination of written, spoken, visual and digital).
+Assessment Assessment is spoken, written or multimodal (a combination of written, spoken, visual Overview and digital).
 Cost NIL Links to Senior Applied subject: Essential English

-Subject General English (General)

-Subject Description English is a core subject in Year 10.
+Subject General English (General) Subject Description English is a core subject in Year 10.
 The study of English is central for students in order to create confident communicators, imaginative thinkers and informed citizens.
 In year 10 General English, students engage with a variety of texts, including media and information texts, novels, film, plays and poetry.
 They explore how literary and non-literary texts shape perceptions of the world, and consider ways in which they may reflect or challenge ways of thinking.
 The aim of this subject is to prepare students for General English in years 11 and 12.
 The subject is suited to students who are interested in pathways beyond school that lead to tertiary studies and assessment will replicate the rigorous demands of General English in the senior years.

-Assessment Overview Assessment is spoken, written or multimodal (a combination of written, spoken, visual and digital), including literary analyses, spoken presentations and imaginative writing.
+Assessment Assessment is spoken, written or multimodal (a combination of written, spoken, visual Overview and digital), including literary analyses, spoken presentations and imaginative writing.
+Cost NIL Links to Senior General English

-Cost NIL

-Links to Senior General English

 Subject Literature Subject Description Literature focuses on the study of literary texts, developing students as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language, analyse perspectives and evidence, and challenge ideas and interpretations through the analysis and creation of varied literary texts.
 The aim of this subject is to prepare students for Literature in years 11 and 12.
-The subject is suited to students who are interested in pathways beyond school that lead to vocational education or work.
-Assessment Overview Examination and investigation Cost NIL Links to Senior Literature
+The subject is suited to students who are interested in pathways beyond school that lead to tertiary studies and assessment will replicate the rigorous demands of General English in the senior years.
+Assessment Assessment is spoken, written or multimodal (a combination of written, spoken, visual Overview and digital), including literary analyses, spoken presentations and imaginative writing.
+Cost NIL Links to Senior Literature